 Full measurements and directions included in the printable recipe card below.

-Next, add the remaining coconut milk to the pan, along with the sliced onion and carrots.
-Cook for 3-4 minutes until the veggies are softened.
+Next, add remaining coconut milk to the pan, along with the sliced onion and carrots.
+Cook for 3-4 minutes until the veggies are beginning to soften.

-Add salmon pieces, bell pepper, green beans, fish sauce and brown sugar.
-Stir to combine and lower the heat to medium.
-Cook for 5-8 minutes, until vegetables are crisp, but cooked and salmon is cooked to your desired temp.
+Add your fish pieces, bell pepper, green beans, fish sauce, and brown sugar.
+Stir gently to combine and lower the heat to medium.
+Cook for 5-8 minutes until the vegetables are crisp-tender and your fish is cooked through.
+Squeeze in lime.

-Serve salmon curry with jasmine rice and lime wedges.
+Serve fish curry with jasmine rice and lime wedges.
 Top with fresh basil, cilantro and diced red chilis.

-To store leftover fish curry, transfer to an airtight container and store in the refrigerator for up to 2 days.
-To reheat, cook in a saucepan over medium-low heat until just heated through.
+Refrigerate in an airtight container for up to 2 days.
+Reheat gently in a saucepan over medium-low heat.

 - Total Time: 30 minutes